Patty Caretto

 Patricia Sarena Caretto (born January 4, 1951), also known by her married name Patricia Brown, is an American former competition swimmer, 1968 Olympic competitor, and 1964 world record-holder in two distance freestyle events.
 She is a former world record holder in the women's 800-meter and 1,500-meter freestyle, having set world records in those events on eight occasions.

 Patty attended Whittier High School, where she competed with her High School team at least for a year after the Olympics and graduated around 1969, nearing the end of her competitive swimming career.
 Some of her earliest swimming experience came when she swam with the Whittier Swim Association.

 Rosemead, City of Commerce Swim clubs

-Her most significant swim training occurred as a young age group swimmer with the highly competitive City of Commerce Swimming Club, in Commerce, California, formerly Rosemead Swim Club under Hall of Fame and future Olympic Coach Don Gambril.
+Her most significant swim training occurred as a young age group swimmer with the City of Commerce Swimming Club, in Commerce, California, formerly Rosemead Swim Club under Hall of Fame and future Olympic Coach Don Gambril.
 Gambrill observed Patty swimming with the Whittier Swim Association, and was able to bring her to his own club.
-Gambril's Rosemead Swim Club and then City of Commerce Clubs often attended national championships and had an exceptional women's team that included 1964 Olympians Sharon Stouder, Sandy Nitta, and Jeanne Halleck Craig.
+Gambril's Rosemead Swim Club and then City of Commerce Clubs often attended national championships and had a women's team that included 1964 Olympians Sharon Stouder, Sandy Nitta, and Jeanne Halleck Craig.